NorthernWidget/ALog/README.md

 **Wickert, A. D. (2014), [The ALog: Inexpensive, Open-Source, Automated Data Collection in the Field](http://onlinelibrary.wiley.com/wol1/doi/10.1890/0012-9623-95.2.68/full), *Bull.
 Ecol.
 Soc.
 Am.*, *95*(2), 68–78, doi:10.1890/0012-9623-95.2.68.**

+In addition to the README.md at [https://github.com/NorthernWidget/ALog](https://github.com/NorthernWidget/ALog), documentation is available as a combination of the information here and an index of logger functions in both [[HTML]](http://northernwidget.github.io/ALog) and [[PDF]](http://northernwidget.github.io/ALog/refman.pdf) format.

 * * *

 # Quick-start guide